kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Concurrency in Go/Week 2/README.md

 - Interleavings
   - Race condition: outcome of the program depends on the interleaving (non-deterministic ordering)
   - those tasks should be on different threads that are highly independent

+## Assignment

+>"Write two goroutines which have a race condition when executed concurrently.
+Explain what the race condition is and how it can occur."